For Younger Viewers

 Here's a tale that the kids love around Halloween time.
 Kids aren't scared of the ghost at all because the ghost is scared of them (after all, ghosts are made of clouds, how could a ghost hurt you?).
 Copyright (c) 2010 by Michael Litzky

 I made up this story for some of the preschools where I'm the regular weekly storyteller.
 By the way, the "Wise One" sock puppet was made by my mother when I was a kid.
+Some of the puppets are made by Folkmanis Puppets.
 Copyright (c) 2010, Michael Litzky.

 A baby flying squirrel learns to fly.
 Copyright (c) 2010, Michael Litzky.